Skip to content

 conda create -n ck --clone arcgispro-py3

-Once created, you can activate this environment.
+Once created, activate it.

 activate ck